Tsakunelson/FunkSVD_Model_based_recommendation_engine/README.md

 - Scipy

 ## Project Motivation
-In this notebook, we implement a model based recommendation engines to address two major issues faced by most recommendation systems:
+In this notebook, we implement a model based recommendation engine to address two major issues faced by most recommendation systems:
 - The cold start problem
 - Providing an offline testing environment, to prevent customer churn.